metasfresh/metasfresh-documentation/_tests_collection/Testcase_ FRESH-314.md

 	* => Created by: EDI-ORDERS Import Automatic User

-1. Zoom into Lieferdispo, create the inout with Gear, Auswahl liefern
+1. Zoom into Lieferdispo, create the inout with Gear, Auswahl liefern (note the time!)

 1. Zoom into the inout, and reduce the qty for both products P0001 and P0002